One-off Access Requests - Hitachi ID Privileged Access Manager

 final list of authorizers is LA.
 There are N authorizers but approval

 by just M (M <= N) is sufficient to disclose the password to PA.

 - Privileged Access Manager sends e-mail invitations to authorizers LA.

 - If authorizers fail to respond, they get automatic reminder e-mails.

-- UB clicks on a button to "check-out privileged access."
+- UB clicks on a button in the web portal to check-out privileged access.

 - UB then may click on a button to do one of the following (the options